Recruitment process

 On this page

-We encourage you to attend an Information and Practice Day which is aimed at giving you a good grasp of what the job entails.
+We encourage you to attend an Information and Practice day which is aimed at giving you a good grasp of what the job entails.
 You will have a chance to chat with our Career Firefighters, ask questions, and hear the ins and outs of the role from the experts themselves.

-Where possible we will aim to show you some, or all, of the Pre-Entry Physical Test with an instructor demonstration.
+Where possible we will aim to show you some, or all, of the Physical Pre-Entry Test with an instructor demonstration.
 This is valuable to gauge where you are at physically against our requirements, and receive guidance that allows you to tailor your training programme.

 This is the formal application stage.
 Make sure you’re familiar with our entry requirements.